= "11.txt.utf-8"

 close and with

-So far we have not closed our file object after we are done with them, but we really should.
+So far we have not closed our file objects after we are done with them, but we really should.
 So, the proper way to read a file would be:

 for line in file: